HarshaPriya-123/Harsha_QR_Barcode/README.md

 ## 🚀 How to Run the Project

-1. Download or clone the repository
+1. Download or clone the repository.
-2. Open the project folder
+2. Open the project folder.
-3. Double-click `index.html`
+3. Double-click `index.html`.
-4. The application will open in your browser
+4. The application will open in your browser.

 ## 📱 Use Cases